-While exciting, I’ll be the first to admit that this can be a uniquely intimidating time.
-It’s one thing to have an outline; it’s another thing to stare down the barrel of 300-odd blank pages.
+While exciting, I’ll be the first to admit that writing is also uniquely daunting.
+It’s one thing to have an outline; it’s another thing to stare down the barrel of a blank page.

-So today, I’m letting you in on what I think is the easiest way to populate the various scenes in your book (it’s also the method I use for short stories!).
+So today, I’m letting you in on what I think is the easiest way to populate the various scenes in your story.
+It’s what I use myself!

 Called the popcorn method, it’s actually quite simple.
 You start with a “kernel” — an observation, quote, line — something that starts as a jumping-off point.
 From there, you just let that kernel “pop,” and follow where it goes!